TakorSK/GestionEtudiant/app/src/main/java/com/pack/uniflow/README.txt

     - Add the posts xml and logic for db [Done]
     - Add the Profile Activity and all of its functions [Done]
     - Add Post Author and Date [Done]
+    - Fix the add Student and Uni Layout [Done]
     - Fix Posts layout (the poster part should be more defined)
-    - Fix the fields on dark mode going dark as well
+    - Fix the fields on dark mode going dark as well [Done]
     - Fix All text inputs to replace the keyboard Newline with Next [Done]
     - Fix light and dark modes not working properly [Done]
     - Fix light and dark mode not saving after closing the app [Done]